 8. Equipping employees with the necessary tools and technologies

-Modern technology not only supports productivity, but also helps employees, especially high performers, feel engaged and valued.
+Modern technology not only supports productivity, but also helps employees feel engaged and valued.
+Not sure what they need?
+Just ask them.

 9. Fostering a culture of inclusion and belonging